mjayJeong/Computer_Networks_HW/README.md

 # 📝 Computer Networks Homework Repository

-This repository contains the implementation and documentation for the Computer Networks (SWE3022_41) course homework assignments completed by **Minjae Jeong (2020312429)**.
+This repository contains the implementation and documentation for the Computer Networks (SWE3022_41) course homework assignments.

-Each assignment explores fundamental networking concepts and involves practical programming exercises using different languages and protocols.

 ---